Sarasota Woman's Club: Building Origins

 The Sarasota Woman’s Club started as a meeting of 63 charter members on April 14, 1913.
 In 1914 Sarasota was incorporated as a city and after two years of club activities, the cornerstone was laid at their new clubhouse at the corner of Cocoanut and Palm on January 1, 1915.
 As part of the ground-breaking celebrations, the first club president, Alice Guenther, gave a short speech.
-That year, on its two-year anniversary, the club had 200 members, owned a lot, and had moved into their newly built $4,500 clubhouse.
+That year, on its second anniversary, the club had 200 members, owned a lot, and had moved into their newly built $4,500 clubhouse.
 Created by architect H.N.
 Hall and contractor George Lysat, the building is Tudor Revival.

 Part of the clubhouse was dedicated to housing Sarasota’s library.
 The Woman’s Club kept it in operation with fundraisers until 1940 when it became public.

 After 38 years of being open, the clubhouse was rededicated in 1953 after being remodeled and redecorated by Naomi Widrig, a club member.
 The occasion was marked by a musical number and remarks by A.B.
 Edwards, who had been the mayor when the club was first opened, and Mrs. Joseph Halton, the first Club vice president.

 Mrs. Halton, wife of a well-respected local doctor, was among the first to act in the space that is now the main stage of the Florida Studio Theatre in a play called “Sunbonnets.”
 “Sunbonnets” was performed first at the clubhouse (the general public could get in for $0.25 and members’ admission was free) and then transferred to the Hover Arcade Theatre for a repeat performance.

 In 1977, the same year it became the home of the Florida Studio Theatre, the clubhouse received Historical Site status with the presentation of a Historical Marker.